Northern Ireland On a Budget

 SightsNorthern Ireland is home to some of the most awe-inspiring scenery in the world.
 On the top of that list has to be Giant's Causeway.
 This geological phenomenon features spectacular rock formations.
 Legend has it these little columns were placed there by giants trying to build a bridge from Ireland to Scotland.
 It's free to visit and the views will stay with you forever.

 For you history buffs, Belfast is where the infamous Titanic was built.
 The head of the slipway where she was put together is now a multimedia experience for any tourist interested in the world's most famous cruise liner.
 Follow the history of the city and the ship through its interactive exhibits.

-For more unique Northern Irish history, be sure to take a tour of Northern Ireland's second city, Derry/Londonderry.
+For more unique Northern Irish history, be sure to take a tour or experience the many things to do in Derry/Londonderry.
 Admire the astonishing 17th century city walls.
 Follow them around the 1.5-kilometers to get a brilliant tour of the city.

 RegionsAmong the Irish and Republicans, Northern Ireland is known as "The Six Counties," though it is not advised that you call them that.
 Nevertheless, the country is split into six different counties.
 County Antrim is the home of the capital city of Belfast and the stunning Giant's Causeway.
 County Armagh includes the Navan Fort, while Londonderry is in the aptly named County Derry.
 The coastal town of Bangor is located in County Down.
 Finally, County Fermanagh and County Tyrone are mostly rural with vast mountain ranges.